pprados/virtual-dataframe/README.md

 | GPU | cudf<br/>Limite:++  | dask_cudf<br/>Limite:+++ |

 To develop, you can choose the level to be compatible with others frameworks.
-Each cell is strongly compatible the upper left part.
+Each cell is strongly compatible with the upper left part.

 ## No need of GPU?
 If you don't need a GPU, then develop for `dask`.